Anne & Gordon Samstag

-For 2020, each scholarship covers costs for twelve months overseas, institutional fees for one academic year and a US $50,000 tax free allowance, airfares, travel and medical insurance.
+Each scholarship covers costs for twelve months overseas, institutional fees for one academic year and a US $50,000 tax free allowance, airfares, travel and medical insurance.

-Applications for the 2020 Samstag Scholarships
+READ: Guidelines for Applicants / Applications for the 2020 Samstag Scholarships have closed

 The Samstag Scholarships were established in 1991 through the generous bequest of the late Gordon Samstag, an American artist who taught from 1961 to 1970 at the South Australian School of Art, now the School of Art, Architecture and Design, a part of the University of South Australia.